HubDanDevMan/matura/paper/Filesystems.md

 address ***y*** or `WRITE` from RAM addres ***y*** to sector ***x***.
 This command is sent through specific IO pins from the CPU to the storage device.
 The device then executes the command or returns an error if for example sector ***x*** is not a valid sector.
 Remembering which files are located on which sector numbers is tedious for both humans and computers.
-This is where filesystems come to help.
+This is where filesystems come to help.[^proc2]

 \subsection{The superblock}